 The team's desire was to create a more accessible adventure game that anyone at any skill level could enjoy.
 Until then the genre had been known for being filled with difficult and often esoteric puzzles and full of trial and error gameplay.
 Gilbert and company hoped to avoid this by offering non linear puzzle sections such as The Three Trials where the player is free to work on a second puzzle if another becomes too difficult.
 The series also set the precedent in Lucasarts adventures of never allowing the player to die.

-Just before the game was set to ship, the company responsible for boxing the games and shipping to retailers told Lucasarts that they could not fill the order in time due to need to give their workers time off.
-This prompted nearly all of the Lucasarts staff to, themselves, box and ship all of the initial copies of The Secret of Monkey Island.
+Just before the game was set to ship, the company responsible for boxing the games and shipping to retailers told LucasArts that they could not fill the order in time due to need to give their workers time off.
+This prompted nearly all of the LucasArts staff to, themselves, box and ship all of the initial copies of The Secret of Monkey Island.
 Gilbert has said that during this time he, Grossman and Schafer each signed a one dollar bill and slipped it into one of the boxes.
 It's unknown if anyone ever found it.

 Insult Sword Fighting

-When sword fighting, it's not enough to have the right technique, you must also be able to parry an opponent's insults with appropriately witty responses.
+When sword fighting, it's not enough to have the right technique, Guybrush must also be able to parry an opponent's insults with appropriately witty responses.
 For example; the correct response to "You fight like a dairy farmer!" would be "How appropriate, you fight like a cow!".
 If the fighter responds with the correct come back, he earns the right to dish out the next insult.
 The first to three insults wins the fight.

-The Secret of Monkey Island is filled with references to Loom, another Lucasarts game released around the same time.
+The Secret of Monkey Island is filled with references to Loom, another LucasArts game released around the same time.
 Early in the game Guybrush encounters Cobb, a character from Loom who wears an "Ask me about Loom" button, who's only response to Guybush's attempts at conversation are "Aye".
 That is, however, until Guybrush asks him about Loom.
 Cobb then launches into full advertisement on the games excellent story and wonderful soundtrack.
-Other references to Loom include a seagull from them game and the line "I'm Bobbin, are you my mother?" after Guybrush is fired from a cannon.
+Other references to Loom include a seagull from the game and the line "I'm Bobbin, are you my mother?" after Guybrush is fired from a cannon.